Swirrl/ook/deploy/README.md

   base.json
 ```

+You might like to update the base image name in [pack_image.sh](./pack-image.sh) (for the ook-specific image in the next step) if you change it.

-### 1.2 Build project-specific image with packer
+### 1.2 Build an ook image

-This includes a specific version of ook.
+This extends the base image with a specific version of ook.

+There's a script to automate this in [pack_image.sh](./pack-image.sh).
+You'll need to provide an omni package version (e.g. from CI, see example below).

+The remainder of this section explains the packer command.

 ```#
 cd packer